 A child developmental expert, Dr. Terres also taught infant psychiatry to pediatric psychiatry residents in the MGH/McLeans program.

-Dr. Terres is a member of Sigma Theta Tau, the Society of Pediatric Nurses, the Association for Psychological Science (APS), and is a past president and long-time board member of the Boston Institute for the Development of Infants and Parents (BIDIP).
+Dr. Terres is a member of Sigma Theta Tau, the Society of Pediatric Nurses, and the Association for Psychological Science (APS), and is a past president and long-time board member of the Boston Institute for the Development of Infants and Parents (BIDIP).

-Dr. Terres has received a number of awards for her clinical work, and an award for "Outstanding Paper" from the Society of Pediatric Psychologists for her research on the effect of caregiver consistency on high risk infants.
+Dr. Terres has received a number of awards for her clinical work, and an award for "Outstanding Paper" from the Society of Pediatric Psychologists for her research on the effect of caregiver consistency on high-risk infants.

 She is a founding member of the Parent-Child Research Collective at the MGH Institute.
 She currently served as a research consultant for the neonatal abstinence (NAS) program at MGH.
 Dr. Terres is a past Chair of the faculty.